Gabrielnero000/PBR-Playground/README.md

 </p>

 ### Mark IV - Path Tracing
 Now it's time for a really childbirth.
-Instead of launch a single ray by each pixel,
+Instead of launch a single ray by each pixel, we will launch lots for a more accurate sampling of the scene.
+Those samples, if hit some object, can be scattered

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!